arachnist/xmpp-rs/xso/src/from_xml_doc.md

 a nested child element for an attribute without changing the Rust interface of the struct.

-On the other hand, `extract` meta declarations can quickly become unwieldly and they may not support all configuration options which may in the future be added on structs (such as configuring handling of undeclared attributes) and they cannot be used for enumerations.
+On the other hand, `extract` meta declarations can quickly become unwieldy and they may not support all configuration options which may in the future be added on structs (such as configuring handling of undeclared attributes) and they cannot be used for enumerations.